alexandreprl/amak-exercise-color-cubes-game/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Exercise

-Given a warehouse divided in multiple areas and packages of different colors, the goal is to group packages of the same color in the same area.
+Given a warehouse divided in multiple areas and cubes of different colors, the goal is to group cubes of the same color in the same area.
 To do that, multiple robots are available.
-Each robot can move to any area and pick up a package.
-The robot can then move to another area and drop the package.
+Each robot can move to any area and pick up a cube.
+The robot can then move to another area and drop the cube.